 Main course features

-The course features three main sections: Experience, Explore, Share.
+The course features three main sections: Experience, Explore, Racial bias.
 These sections were designed to raise awareness and make the course a personal experience for the user.
 MyStory also includes a Seek Help function, allowing administrators and managers to provide users with the guidance and resources to report inappropriate behaviour.
 Further, users can easily switch between the sections and complete the course at their own pace.

 In Experience, the user is presented with a series of short, sharp and hard hitting personal accounts of racism.
 While some of these are fictional accounts, they are drawn from the very real, all too common workplace experiences that at least half of all employees will go through in their working lives.
 After reading each story, users are asked one simple question.
 The correct answer may shock you.
 This anchors the stories to their real-world context.
 The stories are all narrated by professional voice actors, giving a powerful impact to the story.